Environmental Social Work in California: Careers, Agencies & How to Get Started

 These organizations are only a sampling of the environmental justice career opportunities available in California.
 To continue your own job search, you may want to explore the many organizations these agencies partner with.

-Many professionals start by earning a bachelor’s in social work (BSW).
+Many professionals start by earning a bachelor’s degree in social work (BSW).
 In a BSW program, you’ll learn about basic social work practices like case management and behavioral intervention.
 You’ll also be required to complete a hands-on fieldwork experience.
 By working closely with a faculty advisor, you may even secure a placement at the environmentally-focused agency of your choice.
-Additionally, you may want to minor or take classes in subjects like ecology, environmental health, or environmental law.
+You may also want to minor in or take classes in subjects like ecology, environmental health, or environmental law.

-It’s important to note, though, that BSWs are typically seen as entry-level degrees.
-To broaden your career prospects, consider earning a Master’s of Social Work (MSW).
-While MSW programs teach advanced social work principles, most programs have two- and three-year options for students that have no prior social work experience.
+It’s important to note that BSWs are typically seen as entry-level degrees.
+To broaden your career prospects, consider earning a Master of Social Work (MSW).
+While MSW programs teach advanced social work principles, most programs have two- and three-year options for students with no prior social work experience.
 If you already have a BSW, you may be able to earn your MSW in as little as one year.

-But most importantly, MSW programs allow students to specialize in a specific area of social work — an option most BSW programs don’t have.
-Unfortunately, environmental specializations are rare.
-If you can’t find an MSW program in California that offers one, you may want to consider specializing in:
+Most importantly, MSW programs allow students to specialize in a specific area of social work — an option most BSW programs don’t have.
+Environmental specializations are still rare.
+If you can’t find an MSW program in California that offers one, consider specializing in:

 Despite environmental specializations being uncommon, more programs are offering courses about the relationship between social and environmental justice.
-And in 2021, the National Association of Social Workers (NASW) formally made environmental justice one of their top priorities.
-So even though schools may be in the early stages of including it in their curriculum, environmental justice as social work practice is quickly becoming an important part of the field.
+And in 2021, the National Association of Social Workers (NASW) formally made environmental justice one of its top priorities.
+Even without a dedicated environmental track, you can build the credentials and field experience to do this work.
+How will you serve?

 Environmental Social Work Salaries in California